DarienLibrary/website_content/content/_finished/technology/technology.md

 <br />

 ### Business Center
 We're not all play, we also help you work.
-The [Business Center](/business-center "Business Center") located on the Lower Level offers not only printing and copying, but speciality services like banner prints, laminating, and photo printing.
+The [Business Center](/business-center "Business Center") located on the Lower Level offers not only printing and copying, but speciality services like banner prints and laminating.
 Let our trained staff help you make your best impression.
 <br/>
 <br/>